 And so, unsurprisingly, the US government Trafficking in Persons Report 2016, downgraded both Uzbekistan and Turkmeistan to tier 3 – the lowest ranking, signalling the countries with the worst records on forced labour.

-Neil Howard, a researcher into forced labour with the European University Institute, says that the basic problem is that “we have a global system of production and trade but we do not have global regulation” to protect workers.
+Complex and opaque Neil Howard, a researcher into forced labour with the European University Institute, says that the basic problem is that “we have a global system of production and trade but we do not have global regulation” to protect workers.
 Even countries where there are known problems, such as Uzbekistan and Turkmenistan, are able to take part in the trade system – they are respectively the world’s fifth and seventh biggest cotton exporters.

 The complexity of global supply chains facilitates modern slavery.
 Uzbek cotton might make its way to spinning mills that mix cotton from different sources, making traceability very difficult.
 The tools used by big brands to check this, such as audits and codes of conduct just don’t work, Howard argues.
 The pressures on suppliers to keep costs low or deliver at short notice also mitigate against transparency and traceability.